What does dragon fruit taste like?

 Growing dragon fruit in pots

 Growing dragon fruit in pots is a great idea, especially for those who live in cooler parts of Australia, as you can move your plant to a warmer position whenever necessary.
-In the right conditions, dragon fruit plants grow can grow quite tall and will put down aerial roots.
+In the right conditions, dragon fruit plants can grow quite tall and will put down aerial roots.
 When choosing a pot, look for one that is about 250mm deep and 600mm wide.
 Fill it with good quality cacti potting soil that is a bit sandy and slightly acidic.

 Dragon fruit plants are climbers so support them with a stake, trellis or something else to climb on.